 Parker Exhibition Fund—Full name is the George S. Parker II Exhibition Fund.
 Received from the estate of the former college trustee, this gift funds traveling art exhibitions in the Wright Museum every other year.
 In the interim years, it supports a Beloit faculty member as he or she develops a themed course making use of the art in the Wright's permanent collection.

 Pearsons Hall—no apostrophe!
 Built in 1893 and named after D.K.
 Pearsons.
 Use "Jeffris-Wood Campus Center, Pearsons Hall," in official presentations and fund-raising materials.
-Includes the annex (between Mathers and the lounge), D.K.'s Snack Bar, Hales Gallery, Java Joint, mail center, computer lab, Mathers Room A and B, Mead Room, Moore Lounge, TV lounge (not called the smoking lounge and no longer the Breeze Cafe), spirituality room, Weeks Lounge, and these offices: Accounting, Student Financial Services, Registrar, Security and Safety, Student Affairs (Student Engagement and Leadership, Residential Life), and various student clubs, including the Round Table and WBCR facilities.
+Includes the annex (between Mathers and the lounge), D.K.'s Snack Bar, Hales Gallery, Java Joint, mail center, computer lab, Mathers Room A and B, Mead Room, Moore Lounge, TV lounge (not called the smoking lounge and no longer the Breeze Cafe), spirituality room, Weeks Lounge, and these offices: Accounting, Student Financial Services, Registrar, Security and Safety, Student Affairs offices, and various student clubs, including the Round Table and WBCR facilities.
 See appendix.

 people—in general, use this instead of persons.
 If, however, someone uses persons in a quote or a signed letter, let the author's preference reign.